jiahao42/MIT-JOS/lab1/lab1-exercise6.md

 At the point the BIOS enters the boot sector, the content at the address `0x00100000` is all zeros.

 At the point the boot loader enters the kernel, the content at the address `0x00100000` is the `.text` section in the kernel.
+The bootloader reads it using `readseg` after having read the header of the kernel.

 ```C
 // load each program segment (ignores ph flags)